Ludovic-Lesur/meteofox-sprd/readme.md

 The embedded software was developed under **MPLABX IDE V5.40** and **XC8 V2.20** compiler.

 ## Target
-The SPRD board is based on a 8-bits PIC microcontroller: the PIC12LF1571.
+The SPRD board is based on the **PIC12LF1571** 8-bits microcontroller from Microchip PIC family.